-Goal 4.
-To minimize risks to lives and property due to extreme heat.
+Goal 4.To minimize risks to lives and property due to extreme heat.

 - P1.
 Upgrade existing heat-sensitive infrastructure and design new infrastructure to withstand the future intensity and frequency of extreme heat events. - P2.
-Keep developing and implementing the Cool Our Communities program to reduce the impacts of the heat island effect\ through various measures including increasing the urban tree canopy and use of cool roofs and cool pavements as well as increasing green space in the unincorporated areas of the county. [\Heat island effect: a term describing a measurable increase in ambient air temperature in urbanized areas, caused by combination of heat-absorptive surfaces (such as dark pavement and roofing), heat-generating activities (such as engines and generators) and the absence of vegetation (which provides evaporative cooling) (CalEPA)].
+Develop and implement a Cool Community Strategy to reduce the impacts of the heat island effect through various measures including increasing urban tree canopy and use of cool roofs and cool pavements as well as increasing green space in the unincorporated areas of the county, prioritizing implementation in the areas most impacted by extreme heat currently.
+[Heat island effect: a term describing a measurable increase in ambient air temperature in urbanized areas, caused by combination of heat-absorptive surfaces (such as dark pavement and roofing),

-- P3.
-Educate the community to help protect vulnerable populations from the increasing intensity of extreme heat events. - P4.
-Work with Pacific Gas & Electric and Ava Community Energy to promote and help educate residents about time-of-day energy rates and the cost benefits of reducing electricity use during peak demand periods. - P5.
+- heat-generating activities (such as engines and generators) and the absence of vegetation (which provides evaporative cooling) (CalEPA)]. - P3.
+Provide community education in commonly-spoken languages to help protect vulnerable populations from the increasing intensity of extreme heat events. - P4.
+Work with Pacific Gas & Electric and Ava Community Energy to promote and help educate residents about time-of-day energy rates and the cost benefits of reducing electricity use during peak demand periods, ensuring that information is available in commonly-spoken languages. - P5.
 Require new residential development to include at least two emergency evacuation routes. - P6.
 Require development to provide additional access roads where feasible to provide safe access of emergency equipment and civilian evacuation concurrently.
 The width, surface, grade, radius, turnarounds, turnouts, bridge construction, and lengths of fire apparatus access roads shall meet the requirements of the State and existing County requirements. - P7.
 Advise, and where appropriate, require all new developments to help eliminate impediments to evacuation within existing community plan areas, where limited ingress/egress conditions could impede evacuation events. - P8.
-Support the creation of resilience hubs and other place-based resilience resources to provide community members with essential services before, during, and after extreme heat related hazard events.
+Support the creation of resilience hubs and other place-based resilience resources to provide community members with essential services before, during, and after extreme heat related hazard events. - P9.
+Engage heat-vulnerable communities when setting extreme heat thresholds for Cooling Center operations. - P10.
+Increase resilience of existing Cooling Centers by increasing guidance, providing low-tech information sources, and seeking funding for additional resources, such as improved ventilation and backup power capabilities.